Affordable Lawn Care Near You Made Easy with Lawn Doctor

 Every Lawn Doctor location is locally owned and operated by someone who lives and works right in your local community.
 In the end, this makes all the difference because our owners simply care more.
 It’s the kind of caring that has made us number one in online reviews and number one in customer loyalty year after year.**

-Beautify Your Lawn with Lawn Doctor Turf Care Services
+Beautify Your Lawn with Lawn Doctor Lawn Care Services

-With Lawn Doctor as your lawn care provider, you’ll have everything you need to give your lawn strong roots, thick growth, and vibrant color.
-Our turf care services work to ensure your lawn receives all the vital nutrients it needs, and include the use of our proprietary Turf Tamer lawn care equipment.
+With Lawn Doctor as your lawn care service provider, you’ll have everything you need to give your lawn strong roots, thick growth, and vibrant color.
+Our lawn care services work to ensure your lawn receives all the vital nutrients it needs, and include the use of our proprietary Turf Tamer lawn care equipment.
 We help homeowners achieve healthier, more attractive lawns through lawn care services like fertilization, core aeration, power seeding, and soil pH correction.
+We’re all about making your yard and home look great through lawn care services near you such as fertilization, core aeration, power seeding, and soil pH correction.

 Take Back Your Lawn with Lawn Doctor Weed & Pest Control

 Weed Control: With our weed control program you’ll be able to protect your lawn against invasive weeds that can make your lawn a less enjoyable and less attractive space.
-Our weed control services can eliminate everything from crab grass to dandelions to nutsedge and include pre-emergent weed control to stop new weeds before they start.
+Our weed control services can eliminate everything from crabgrass to dandelions to clovers and include pre-emergent weed control to stop new weeds in your yard before they start.

-Outdoor Pest Control: Our outdoor pest control programs include Yard Armour® mosquito and tick control and perimeter pest control to rid your yard of common pests and create a protective barrier around the perimeter of your home that keeps unwanted insects out.
+Outdoor Pest Control: Our outdoor pest control programs include Yard Armour® mosquito and tick control which keeps mosquitoes and ticks and bay so you can enjoy the outdoors and perimeter pest control to rid your yard of common lawn pests and create a protective barrier around the perimeter of your home that keeps unwanted insects out.

 The Lawn Doctor Guarantee

-At Lawn Doctor our services are backed by a straightforward no-nonsense guarantee: If you’re not 100% satisfied, we’ll make it right.* It’s that simple
+At Lawn Doctor our lawn maintenance services are backed by a straightforward no-nonsense guarantee: If you’re not 100% satisfied, we’ll make it right.* It’s that simple.

 Ready for a greener, more enjoyable lawn?
-Call today for a FREE comprehensive Lawn Evaluation of your yard.
+Pick up the phone and call today to find our lawn services near you and get a FREE comprehensive Lawn Evaluation of your yard.

-Thinking about DIY Lawn Care vs. Professional Local Lawn Care Services from Lawn Doctor?
+Thinking about DIY Lawn Care vs. Professional Lawn Care Services Near You from Lawn Doctor?

 Lawn Care Tip: Do a Soil Test